-The National Association of Student Anthropologists (NASA), a section of the American Anthropological Association, in partnership with TBD, announces the 2017 Emerging Leaders in Anthropology Program (ELAP).
-We welcome students to submit targeted applications for one of two program spots.
-Program participants will receive training in contemporary issues in anthropology on this year’s selected tracks, mentoring from anthropologists engaged in participants’ area of interest, and will have the opportunity to attend a special meeting at the AAA Washington, D.C. conference in November.
+The National Association of Student Anthropologists (NASA) warmly welcomes students to submit an application for the 2018 Emerging Leaders in Anthropology Program (ELAP).
+Program participants will receive training in contemporary issues in anthropology on this year’s selected tracks, mentoring from anthropologists engaged in participants’ area of interest, and will receive conference travel support to attend the 117th meeting of the American Anthropological Association in San Jose, California.

-— students are free to use their PTPs as they see fit, but a special arrangement may be possible with Student Anthropologist, subject to approval by the journal’s editorial board.
+Participants will be paired with a senior anthropologist with whom they will work closely with to produce a professional research training paper.
+Students are free to use their papers are they see fit but a special publication arrangement may be possible with Student Anthropologist subject to approval by the journal’s editorial board.

 Student shall have the opportunity to produce an original piece of research during the program with the assistance of participating mentors on a contemporary topic in anthropology.
 Students will have several months after the completion of the AAA meeting to work on this paper, and may have an opportunity for publication.